 Indeed, boards are gaining a better understanding of the types of digital expertise in the market.
 Five years ago, everyone wanted a “digital director.”
 Today, boards are more attuned to the difference between digital marketing and cybersecurity expertise—between a technology entrepreneur and someone who’s navigated digital transformation at a legacy company.

 The group generally agreed that bringing third-party experts into the boardroom can be a great way to tap functional expertise without sacrificing board real estate.
 Each board will have to judge for itself the right balance between leveraging external experts vs. recruiting new directors.
 Yet, boards must also be cautious not to use “specialized expertise” as a disqualifier.
 In a recent episode of Inside America’s Boardrooms, Spencer Stuart partner Jason Baumgarten made an interesting point:

 I do think it’s important to [recognize that], for many years, CFOs have been “single-skilled directors”, and somehow that’s okay.
 Yet, if someone is a marketing expert or a product expert or a cybersecurity expert, we worry about them.
 And I think, really, that comes down to the person: Are they a broad business-thinker, first, who has happened to accumulate specific experience and skills in those areas?

 Is the skills matrix still the most effective way to gauge needs and refine the succession strategy?
 It depends how you use it.

-“Boards must make sure that these skills matrices don’t become a check-the-box exercise,” warned one panelist.
+“Boards must make sure that these skills matrices don’t become a check-the-box exercise,” warned Russo.
 Boards should be able to explain the relevance of each director’s skills in relation to the long-term strategy—and this context should be included in the proxy.

 “Really, you have to look beyond the skills matrix,” said Hilliard Terry.
 “You have to consider the personalities and dynamics.
 These things can’t be quantified in the standard matrix, but they’re very important in a boardroom.”